githubcbrc/KGWASMatrix/README.md

 ./install.sh
 ``

-This will build the docker image and start the container for compiling (and preferably running) the executables.
+This will build the docker image and start the container for compiling the source code (and preferably running the executables).
 By the time the installation finishes you should have a build folder with two main executables:
 ``kmer_count`` and ``matrix_merge``, which are all that is needed to run the pipeline.

+#Program Parameters

+#HPC Job Examples